jasparagus/TheKeepersOfMordrin/README.md

 - **VTT Syntax & Mechanics**: Seamlessly ignore or translate Virtual TableTop data-tags (e.g., `@Actor[Name]`) into natural language.
 Ignore game mechanics (dice rolls, XP, HP/AC) and out-of-character banter, focusing solely on translating the narrative intent.

 ## Images
-Images that will be used in the various adaptations.
-These must eventually be turned into an expressive, artistically consistent style.
-This directory will contain a "prompt.md" file which curates "base prompts" for generating or re-generating consistently-styled images (via image-to-image or text-to-image) for the various adaptations.
+This directory serves as the repository for draft images, character designs, and image generation resources.
+It contains a "prompt.md" file which curates "base prompts" for generating consistently-styled images (via image-to-image or text-to-image) for the various adaptations.

 ###  Scenes
-The various "flavor" images and battlemaps, etc., to be adapted into images for the books.
+The various "flavor" images and battlemaps, etc., used for reference.

 ### Actors
 Images of the characters from the story